9 Types of Retirement Accounts You Should Know

 - Employer contributions to a SIMPLE IRA vest immediately instead of over time.

 Unlike a SIMPLE 401(k), there is no Roth version of a SIMPLE IRA.
 Additionally, while a SIMPLE 401(k) may allow for loans, you cannot borrow from your SIMPLE IRA.
-If an employee participates in any other employer plan during the year and has elective salary reductions under those plans, the total amount of the salary reduction contributions that an employee can make to all the plans he or she participates in is limited to $20,500 in 2022.
+If an employee participates in any other employer plan during the year and has elective salary reductions under those plans, the total amount of the salary reduction contributions that an employee can make to all the plans they participate in is limited to $23,500 in 2025.

 Who it’s for: Eligible employees working at companies with fewer than 100 workers, as well as individuals who are self-employed or sole proprietors.